Where each person’s unique constellation of strengths and interests connect with opportunities to shine and be of service.

 We are grateful to be able to compensate caregivers to become certified Soul Power Care Group facilitators in the following counties courtesy of a generous grant from the Colorado Health Foundation: Saguache, Costilla, Prowers, Baca, Conejos, Otero, Las Animas, Huerfano, Crowley, and Bent.

-Ted Wachs joyfully taught world history, psychology and geography and coached student athletes for 46 years.
-Ted was a pioneer in holistic education who was influenced by time spent studying confluent education (the integration of mind, body and spirit) with Fritz Perls.
-His positive, strengths-based approach influenced countless lives and also the SoulSpark Learning approach.
+Ted Wachs joyfully taught world history and psychology and coached student athletes for 46 years.
+He was a pioneer in holistic education who was influenced by time spent studying confluent education (integration of mind, body and spirit).
+His positive, strengths-based approach influenced countless lives and the SoulSpark Learning approach.
 SoulSpark Learning celebrates at least one educator each year with a $400 award in his memory.

 The criteria for award selection is evidence of holistic and strengths-based educational practices.
-The receiving educator can use the funds at their discretion to develop an idea they are working on in the classroom that is related to the SoulSpark Learning mission.
-In addition to funding, the award includes coaching from the SoulSpark Learning Team.
+The receiving educator can use the funds to explore a question or develop an idea they are working on in the classroom that relates to the SoulSpark Learning mission.
+In addition to funding, the award includes support from the SoulSpark Learning Team.
 Priority consideration will be given to innovations with potential to impact underserved gifted youth (students eligible for free/reduced lunch, bilingual, Latino and African American students).

 SoulSpark Learning welcomes donations from residents in Colorado, Arizona, Idaho, Indiana, Iowa, Montana, Nebraska, South Dakota, Texas, Vermont and Wyoming.
 Please contact email@example.com if you would like to make a donation from another state as some registrations are pending.
 Colorado residents may obtain copies of registration and financial documents from the office of the Secretary of State by calling (303) 894-2200 or at www.sos.state.co.us/.
 Registration number: 20193035591.